ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Beamline Object:** The top level object holding & coordinating the whole geometry model inside the reflectometry server.

+**Bench:** A large movable bench that pivots on an arc around a point of reflection i.e. a mirror or sample.
+Benches can be found on OFFSPEC and POLREF.
+They are all identical in dimensions and are each driven by 3 physical axes: Front height jack, back height jack and slide (which is a linear translation towards/away from the pivot).
+From these, we derive the bench angle and height offset from the beam.
+Benches usually have other components statically mounted on top of them e.g. Slits, Detectors

 ## C

 **Characteristic Value:** The low level motor value which a given `Beamline Parameter` is derived from.
 Can be added as a readback to a `Beamline Parameter` for diagnostics purposes.